Classic Toasters

 Mike in Madrid, Iowa bought this model toaster and wrote to say Chris from Spring Valley, Ohio bought this model toaster as a gift for his mother and wrote to say Thanks for helping me make my 89 year old mother a very happy lady.
 To have perfectly even toasted thin slice bread in one easy step again after 30 years delights her with every use.
 The only thing wrong, according to her, is she now has to find a new pet peeve to fuss about.
 Thanks again, |

 Toastmaster from the late 1950sThis model Toastmaster began production in the late 1950s and continued on into the 1960s.
 The basic guts are very similar to the hugely popular model that came out after WWII, but the feet and fittings were streamlined and made easier to assemble.This sturdy toaster has a heavy steel case with chromium plating.
-This one is in very good condition with minor cosmetic flaws.
+This one is in excellent condition with minor cosmetic flaws.
 It has been cleaned inside and out then fitted with a new replacement cord and plug, good for another decade of service making toast.
 Toastmaster from the late 1950s

 |